xy3/devote-blog/source/_posts/Societies-Page.md

 ## Dedicated page

-The societies page is now seperate from the user page, for a more aesthetically pleasing user interface and to compartmentalize the associated code.
+The societies page is now separate from the user page, for a more aesthetically pleasing user interface and to compartmentalize the associated code.

 ## Invite links

 Invite links are generated using an MD5 substring to hide the society IDs and to create a unique code incorporating the expiry date.
 Invite links are stored on the database and contain the expiry, uses and societyId.
-When a user visits an invite link, their societies are updated to include the society they are joing - if the invite code is valid.
+When a user visits an invite link, their societies are updated to include the society they are joining - if the invite code is valid.

 ### Invite expiry dates